canisdibellum/G6-Mission-Inventory/README.md

   X  Not Going to do, see [Note] at end
  [>] in progress

-##PRIORITY: (To be done ASAP)
+##Priority List:
-	 [ ] parse through ideas file from OneCloud, add in to To-Do lists as appropriate [ ] Make sure everything important made it to this Priority List [ ] Fix Major AInventory (Add to Inventory) Issues:
+	 [ ] parse through ideas files, add in to To-Do lists as appropriate [ ] Make sure everything important made it to this Priority List [ ] Fix Major ATI (Add to Inventory) Issues: [Functionality restored, one last irritating thing, though...won't update dropdowns while scanning]
-		 [ ] Some labels are still showing dashes!
-		 [ ] Fix label Auto-Numbering
-		 [ ] Queue is not considered when looking for duplicate serials (SSList) [Add to as part of scan procedure?]
-			[ ] build ScanCheck Lists: (Serials, Items, Locations) [ ] Build list of all Serials, Items, and Locations in Inventory when BuildInventory run [I think it already does] [ ] As soon as scan button is hit, Build Serial, Item, and Location lists from Current Queue [use or update and then use already existing functions to facilitate
-				[ ] append them to already existing lists,
-				[ ] look into building lists as arrays and what happens when you try to retrieve the key for a value that doesn't exist,   (checking array for dups: https://autohotkey.com/board/topic/68613-add-variables-to-array-and-check-for-duplicates/)
-				[ ] When scanning, add to lists
-				[ ] When exiting scan routine, sort, U Location and Item Lists, and update comboboxes
+		 [ ] build ScanCheck Lists: (Serials, Items, Locations) [ ] When exiting scan routine, sort, U Location and Item Lists, and update comboboxes
-		 [ ] Queue is not considered when looking for highest Label Number
-		 [ ] Keeps trying to re-add IL scans instead of just setting the location
-		 [ ] Adding quantified items to queue does not update the comboboxes in the "Add Item Without Serial Number" GUI
 		 [ ] In prompt, blank Model if it says "Select Item First"
-	 [ ] "Model" manual combobox doesn't populate
- 	 [ ] when Scan InputBox terminates, check for MAC, if none found make sure MAC Column is hidden
+		 [ ] Special character is nixed so handle hyphens in added LabelNames [ ] when Scan InputBox terminates, check for MAC, if none found make sure MAC Column is hidden
+	 [ ] Add Order Number Column (And Filter?)
+	 	[ ] Hide Features that require Items being Issued when nothing Issued (should unclutter UI a Bit) [ ] On-Hand Inventory: When IL is checked, previously checked items in that location have QTY set to 0
+	 [ ] Implement limited (non-existing items NOT shown) menus [ ] Make Generate Reports function (look at Ideas files) [ ] Make "Print..." work (You'll already be doing some of the the legwork w/ Generate Reports) [ ] Implement Export to Excel fixes (Check ideas docs for more, most already ready to implement) [ ] When Exporting to Excel, count sheets and delete Extras (find COM instructions, I have them somewhere) [ ] Set Headers, Footers and Sheet Name
+		 [ ] Update COM REFERENCE as you find things that aren't on it...don't get distracted and start looking for stuff to add though
+	 [ ] If nothing major broken, clean up UI...fix little stuff
+	 	- Sad but I probably won't get to implementing "Print Labels..." maybe when On Location

 	 [ ] Determine which items need to be researched